-My guest this week is Sonia Story, developer, and teacher of the Brain and Sensory Foundations curriculum that shares powerful movements for transforming brain, body, and sensory challenges.
-Sonia Story has studied with many of the world’s finest experts in Neurodevelopmental Movement programs, completing training in Rhythmic Movement Training, Brain Gym, Neuro-Sensory-Motor & Reflex Integration, and more.
+My guest this week is Sonia Story, developer, and teacher of the Brain and Sensory Foundations curriculum that shares powerful movements for transforming brain, body and sensory challenges.
+Sonia Story has studied with many of the world’s finest experts in Neurodevelopmental Movement programs and has completed training in Rhythmic Movement Training, Brain Gym, Neuro-Sensory-Motor & Reflex Integration, and more.
 She teaches live and online courses for parents, OTs, PTs, SLPs, VTs, educators, counselors, health practitioners, and caregivers, and continues to learn from her clients of all ages.

 - My book Life Will Get Better is available for purchase, click here to learn more.

 - Looking for more?
 Check out my Blog and the Better Behavior Naturally Parent Program – a resource guide for parents who want to be more effective with improving their child’s behavior.

 - Interested in becoming a patient?
 Contact us here.

 - The innate movements that infants do in the womb and in early infancy

 - These movements are foundational for proper brain, body and sensory maturity

 - They are like a ‘template’ in the brain that we naturally do as healthy human beings if there is room within the womb and the environment is not stressed

 - Natural infant reflex movements like sucking the thumb, or grasping when a finger is pressed into babies palm

 - These movements help develop our brain networks and mature the brainstem, which allows us to learn, feed ourselves and develop survival and protective mechanisms